amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

    quantize Llama-2-7b-float.gguf Llama-2-7b-Q4_1.gguf Q4_1

-Next, we use quark to quantize ``Llama-2-7b`` with scheme of weight-only int4 asymmetric alone with AWQ and export the quantized model to GGUF model named ``quark_exported_model.gguf``.
-Please Check out readme examples/torch/language_modeling/README.md to get the command.
+Next, we use quark to quantize ``Llama-2-7b`` with scheme of weight-only int4 asymmetric along with AWQ and export the quantized model to GGUF model named ``quark_exported_model.gguf``.
+Please refer to :doc:`examples/torch/language_modeling/example_quark_torch_llm` to get the command.
 Then, we evaluate all the three models and get perplexities with the command
 below: